alexbark/angular2-starterkit/README.md

 Then:

 1. Run mongodb (from console command: mongod)
-2. Run lite-server from /angular2-starterkit with command: **npm start**
+2. Run backend and lite-server from /angular2-starterkit with command: **npm start**

 For now app loads from this: